 I was on the Senate floor when I first got it.

-Turns out it's two thousand seven hundred and two pages long.
+Turns out it's 2,702 pages long.

 It takes some time to digest this.

-What I find most insulting about this, uh aside from the fact that it spends money we don't have, and w will tend to inflate the dollar even more, robbing from the poor to pay for the wealthy and well connected interests who will become even wealthier off of this.
+What I find most insulting about this, aside from the fact that it spends money we don't have and will tend to inflate the dollar even more, robbing from the poor to pay for the wealthy and well-connected interests who will become even wealthier off of this, I find it doubly insulting when they do that and then expect us to read, amend, negotiate, and pass a bill in four days that it took them four months to develop.

 That's wrong.

-And and every American should be concerned about any legislative process that spends their money and that of their yet unborn children in that way that quickly without any review.
+And every American should be concerned about any legislative process that spends their money and that of their yet unborn children in that way that quickly without any review.

 Actually, I found the exact page.